lys7aves/lys7aves/README.md

 Good day!

-I am a machine learning developer from South Korea 🇰🇷.
-I am interested in algorithm and deep learning.
+A machine learning developer who is interested in algorithm and deep learning.
 I love reading, exercising and communicating!

 If you want to contact me, please leave me a message!